-Big ideas are also the bread and butter of the start-up world.
+Big ideas are also the bread and butter of Silicon Valley and Hollywood.

-And in Hollywood, producers are aways searching for high-concept movie ideas that break out of the normal, predictable knock-off sequel model and produce box-office mega hits like Avatar or Titanic.
+And in Hollywood, producers are aways searching for high-concept movie ideas that break out of the normal, predictable, not-another-sequel playbook and produce box-office mega hits like Avatar or Titanic.

 There’s absolutely no doubt that big ideas can transform a brand — from bland to brilliant.
 And there’s no doubt that your website is great place to showcase that big idea.